chloeandisabel/facts/README.md

 ```ruby
 FactStore.query type: 'ItemAddedToCart', sku: 'ABC1'
 ```
- A Query to the fact store returns a stream of all facts matching the given conditions.
+ A Query to the fact store returns a Factset, containing all facts matching the given conditions.

 ---